The time to create an NFT marketplace website is now. People spend billions of dollars on fancy digital assets, so why not build a business out of it?

 Friendly DeFi onboarding

 Since NFTs exist on blockchains and use the technology, they become an easy entry point for crypto newbies.
-When someone buys a piece of crypto art, they are likely to try out other decentralized finance instruments:
+When someone buys a piece of crypto art at an NFT selling website, they are likely to try out other decentralized finance instruments:

 - crypto trading